Pensacola, Florida: Mass transit

 The local bus service is the Escambia County Area Transit.
 ECAT operates fixed route bus service and paratransit service.
 The ECAT system currently provides fixed-route bus service, as well as the seasonal Pensacola Beach trolley and University of West Florida on-campus trolley.
 There is a website and an app for bus times called moovit.
 The app can be downloaded from this site, which also shows the service area and lists the routes.

 Pensacola also has a ferry service owned by the National Park Service.
 It has stops in Downtown Pensacola, Pensacola Beach and Fort Pickens.

-Bus
+Intercity bus

 The city is served by Greyhound Bus and Greyhound Lines.

 Hospitals

 Hospitals in Pensacola include Ascension Sacred Heart Hospital, Baptist Hospital, Encompass Health Rehabilitation Hospital, HCA Florida West Hospital, and Select Specialty Hospital.